allenporter/k8s-gitops/bootstrap/kairos/README.md

 ...
 # Perform manual install.
 Login with a password of `kairos`.
 This takes ~4 minutes at most.
 $ ssh kairos@10.10.100.1 'sudo kairos-agent manual-install ./kapi01-cloud-config.yaml'
+# Pull out the usb stick and boot the new OS
 $ ssh kairos@10.10.100.1 'sudo reboot -f'
 ```
 Note: The secondary nodes have to wait for the primary to be setup before starting install.